 - Painful menstrual cramps (dysmenorrhea or "killer cramps")

 - Chronic pelvic pain

 - Pain upon intercourse (dyspareunia)

-- Bladder or bowel dysfunction, painful bowel movements or painful urination
+- Bladder dysfunction, such as painful urination

 - Weakness, numbness or pain in nerves (neuropathy)